cssnr/stack-deploy-action/README.md

 ## Examples

-View more [Examples](https://docker-deploy.cssnr.com/guides/examples) on the website.
+Additional [Examples](https://docker-deploy.cssnr.com/guides/examples) are available on the website.

 💡 _Click on an example heading to expand or collapse the example._